 Most mornings, my trek downstairs resembles an American Ninja Warrior: Retirement Home Edition tryout.
 A symphony of creaks, cracks and pops erupts so loud I can’t be sure if it’s the floorboards or my ligaments.
-Lower back pain urges me into a strange forward lean, like I’m about to chest bump an imaginary friend.
+Lower back pain coaxes me into an odd forward lean with shoulders flared back, like I’m about to chest bump an imaginary friend.
 But this is only for the first twenty minutes or so.
-“Honey, have you seen my foam roller?”
+“Hey Toots, have you seen my foam roller?”

 To be clear, I am in no way complaining.
 I don’t limp downstairs, stare melancholy out the window and curse the Jiu Jitsu Gods for my bumps and bruises.
 That’d be absurd.
 Instead, I thank them.
 Instead of resentment, I am filled with gratitude, for each crack and pop is simply evidence of a great night of hard training.